open-xchange/appsuite-middleware/documentation/miscellaneous/userfeedback.md

 The user can also provide a timeframe, that should be considered.
 Only the data inside this timeframe will be deleted.

 # Send Feedback via mail
 In some cases the feedback has to be provided for a set of interested parties to evaluate the result.
 For this purpose the server provides a service to send the feedback file via email.
-There are two ways to trigger this, by using the REST service or a CLT, [documented here]({{ site.baseurl }}/middleware/components/commandlinetools/SendFeedback.html).
+There are two ways to trigger this, by using the REST service or a CLT.
 Since feedback providing and sending is an administrative task, the service provider must also configure the SMTP server to be used, by setting the properties [described here](/components/middleware/config{{ site.baseurl }}/index.html#mode=features&feature=Feedback Mail SMTP-Service) in a <code>.properties</code> file, accessible by the server.

 ## Send secure